JoshOrndorff/LearnRholangByExample/3-TelephoneNamesAndProcesses/README.md

 ### Exercise
 If you've ever actually played telephone, you know that the message rarely arrives in tact.
-Bob decided to mix it up by passing along a false message.
 Change the program so Bob passes along a different message regardless of what he receives.

 ## WTH is That `*`?

 ![Opposites attract](inverse.png)

-Did you notice the `*` in `@"Bob"!(*message)`?
-In rholang there are two kinds of things, "names" and "processes".
+Did you notice the `*` in `bobb!(*message)`?
+In rholang there are two kinds of things, "channels" and "processes".
 There are also ways to convert between the two.

 <!-- TODO: Maybe an illustration of arrows labeled * and @ would be better here? -->